Skip to main content

 The Australian NGO Accreditation Guidance Manual details the process and eligibility requirements – including the assessment criteria.
 There are currently two versions of the Australian NGO Accreditation Guidance Manual: 2018 and 2025.

-• For 2026, ANGOs may choose whether to re/apply for accreditation under the 2018 Accreditation Criteria Framework (Annex 1, Sections 4 and 5 of the 2018 Australian NGO Accreditation Guidance Manual), or the 2025 Accreditation Criteria Framework.
+• During 2026, ANGOs may choose whether to re/apply for accreditation under the 2018 Accreditation Criteria Framework (Annex 1, Sections 4 and 5 of the 2018 Australian NGO Accreditation Guidance Manual), or the 2025 Accreditation Criteria Framework.
 The guidance surrounding the accreditation process as outlined in the 2025 Australian NGO Accreditation Guidance Manual will apply to all applications, regardless of which criteria ANGOs choose to use.

 • From 2027, all accreditations will be assessed under the 2025 Australian NGO Accreditation Guidance Manual.